 With the success of Concrete Martians under their belts the “Mars Guys” wanted to take advantage of their momentum.
 They created their own brand KikaMika Comics and set off to create another series of books.

 Next up, a long form series about a Colony on Mars who, after 50 years of terraforming, are about to discover why they could no longer communicate with Earth.
-Saltwater issue number one is nearly complete and will debut in the Spring of 2016.
-Told from the point of view of a pair of 1950’s science fiction writers, Saltwater will have a look and feel of vintage sci fi from the 1960’s but set in the year 2008.
+Saltwater issues one through three are complete.
+Told from the point of view of a pair of 1950’s science fiction writers, Saltwater will have a look and feel of vintage sci fi from the 1960’s but set in the year 2005.
 Why did they lose contact with Earth just ten years after they arrived on Mars?
 The reason is astounding and will have long lasting physical and emotional impact on the colonists.
+ALIENS INVADED!

 Mitch and Keith are developing other projects for the future, some concerning Mars and some, well, not concerning Mars.
 As they hit their creative stride and continue to build a solid fan base, readers can follow their exploits and progress here at KikaMikaComics.com.

-Mitch Cook is an independent writer/producer in Seattle, Washington who also works in the Wine Industry as an Educator and Sales Specialist.
+Mitch Cook is an independent writer/producer in Seattle, Washington who also works in the Wine Industry as an Educator and Media Manager.
 Follow his work at Adventures of a Middle Aged Geek. middleagedgeek.net

 Keith Grachow is a freelance artist living near Toronto, Canada.
 Find more of his work at his web site, Keith Grachow Illustrations. kgrachow.com